About the Farm

 Nothing is more important to us than the health and wellness of our community.
 This newsletter will offer tips, information and DIY projects from Venetucci Farm, Hunt or Gather, and Pikes Peak Urban Gardens.
 We hope you’ll take us up on this opportunity to learn how to grow a healthier lifestyle and promote a thriving community.

 We invite the community to join us by taking advantage of the many meaningful education and volunteer opportunities we offer.
-In addition to our Summer Programs for Kids, we give educational tours, classes and service learning opportunities for school and community groups in the spring and fall.
+In addition to our Summer Programs for Kids, we give farm tours, sustainable lifestyle classes and service learning opportunities for school and community groups in the spring and fall.

 We also welcome volunteers throughout the growing season